codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 ## Comparison

-If you wish to following along and play with the approaches, you can fire up a REPL for each approach:
+If you wish to following along, you can fire up a REPL for each approach.

 **TypeScript**
 ```bash